 Mixed media box, “Vayehi Or” (And there was light)

-Sarah is also passionate about micro learning formats–such as her ever-growing “Think Tiles” collection and her in-progress Writers on Writing interview project.
+Sarah is also passionate about micro learning formats–such as her ever-growing “Think Tiles” collection and her Writers on Writing interview project.
 She has also published op-eds with the Denver Post and Inside Higher Ed and writes popular essays about politics and hope on medium.com.

 Digital collage, “Tops”